Nest Hub tabs reordered to boost games, no Wellness page - 9to5Google

 Back in October, Smart Displays saw a big UI and navigation redesign.
-Google is now tweaking the order of tabs for some Nest Hub users to put an unfortunately large emphasis on Assistant games, though this results in a bug on 2nd-gen model that sees “Wellness” disappear.
+Google is now tweaking the order of tabs for some Nest Hub users to put an unfortunately large emphasis on Assistant games, though this results in a bug on a second-gen model that sees “Wellness” disappear.

-Tapping the Photo Frame takes users to “Your morning/afternoon/evening” where they see the weather, controls for smart devices in the same room, household contacts, and other suggestions.
-When the revamp first rolled out, “Home control” was next with shortcuts to see all Lights, Cameras, Speakers & TVs, Connectivity (if you have Google/Nest Wifi), Routines, and Rooms, as well as large command cards.
+Original 4/10: Tapping the Photo Frame takes users to “Your morning/afternoon/evening” where they see the weather, controls for smart devices in the same room, household contacts, and other suggestions.
+When the revamp first rolled out, “Home control” was next with shortcuts to see all Lights, Cameras, Speakers and TVs, Connectivity (if you have Google/Nest Wifi), Routines, and Rooms, as well as large command cards.

 For some users, “Games” is now the next tab after the personalized Nest Hub homescreen.
 It starts with a 2×2 “Top games for you” card that’s followed by one for “Features games.”
 Three spaces are devoted to specific titles, while there’s a grid linking to categories like trivia, puzzle, multiplayer, and word.

-Note: Update: The “Wellness” tab is back following a server-side update, while the “Games” section has disappeared for users that initially received it.